401 KAR 47:005. Definitions related to 401 KAR Chapter 47.

 (166) "Surface impoundment" means a facility or part of a facility which is a natural topographic depression, manmade excavation, or diked area formed primarily of earthen materials (although it may be lined with manmade materials), which is designed to hold an accumulation of liquid wastes or wastes containing free liquids, and which is not an injection well.
 Examples of surface impoundments are holding, storage, settling, and aeration pits, ponds, and lagoons.

-(167) "Tank" means a stationary device designed to contain an accumulation of leachate or solid waste waste that is constructed primarily of nonearthen materials (for example, wood, concrete, steel, or plastic) which provide structural support.
+(167) "Tank" means a stationary device designed to contain an accumulation of leachate or solid waste that is constructed primarily of nonearthen materials (for example, wood, concrete, steel, or plastic) which provide structural support.

 (168) "Tank system" means a solid waste tank and its associated piping, ancillary equipment and containment system.